DB Netze

+Overview

 The original intent was that DB Netze would coordinate the delivery of infrastructure and operations in order to provide long-term transport systems.
 As a subsidiary of DB, it was to develop and operate a comprehensive range of transport, energy, data and service networks.
 In June 2008, however, in light of the planned partial privatisation of services, the DB's management board decided to break out the service providers from the DB Netze brand and only leave it with the infrastructure elements.
 The service providers are now brigaded within the DB Dienstleistungen business area under the DB brand.

 Today DB Netze comprises the following business areas: